TL;DR

 Conclusion

+Ship one measurable internal workflow, register for CustomGPT.ai (7-day free trial) to reduce wiki-hunting and cut repeat IT/HR tickets.
 Now that you understand the mechanics of Enterprise AI solutions, the next step is to pick one workflow, connect only the highest-trust sources, and put a light review loop around the answers.
 That combination lowers support load and reduces the risk of policy drift or accidental exposure of sensitive data.
+If you can’t trace answers back to approved documents, you’ll attract the wrong internal traffic, create rework for IT/HR, and waste cycles arguing about “which version is right.”Frequently Asked Questions

-What makes an AI solution “enterprise-grade”?
+What actually makes an AI solution enterprise-grade in 2026?